k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 The reported units are in bytes.

-cass-operator will also add a condition to the `CassandraDatacenter` status.
+The cass-operator deployment will also add a condition to the `CassandraDatacenter` status.
 Example:

 ```yaml
 status: